 - Have children build a second boat and try again.
 Ask, How do you think you’ll build your boat this time so it will hold more pennies?

-- Take photos/videos of their boats, which you can show later during Closing Circle.
+- Take photos/videos of their boats, which you can look at together later.

 Reflect and Share